Things to do in South Bank and Waterloo

 • The Undercroft of the Southbank Centre, a haven for skateboarders, is the world’s oldest continually used skate park.

-• Venture onto the river and get the adrenaline pumping with a fast-paced speedboat tour with Thamesjet or Thames Rockets.
+• Venture onto the river and get the adrenaline pumping with a fast-paced speedboat tour with Thames Rockets.

 • BFI Southbank and BFI IMAX are the places to be for big-screen treats, from the latest film releases to much-loved classics.